susurrus1/enemyTracker/README.md

 python tracker.v1.py

 from a command line, or start it from an IDE if you use one.
-This will read in the included raw gameplay video file "enemy-approaches-ext.mp4" and process and display each frame.
+This will read in a raw gameplay video file.
+The input file name is currently set to "enemy-approaches-ext.mp4" but you will need to change it to the name of your won file.
+The program will then run and process and display each frame.
 The processed frames will also be saved to the video file "show-tracking.avi".

-You can watch the result here: https://youtu.be/aPmLtCADNvI
+You can watch the result here for a sample DS3 gameplay: https://youtu.be/aPmLtCADNvI

 There are several parameters near the top of the python code that you can modify/optimize (and you may need to depending on the game):